Archery at the 2020 Summer Olympics – Women's individual

-The women's individual archery event is one of 5 archery events held at the 2020 Summer Olympics.
-It is being held at Yumenoshima Park.
-There are 64 competitors from 40 nations, with each nation having either 1 or 3 archers.
+The women's individual archery event was one of five archery events held at the 2020 Summer Olympics.
+It was held at Yumenoshima Park.
+There were 64 competitors from 40 nations, with each nation having either 1 or 3 archers.

 Background

-This is the 13th consecutive appearance of the event, which has been held every Games since archery returned to the Olympic program in 1972.
+This was the 13th consecutive Olympic appearance of the event, which has been held every Games since archery returned to the Olympic program in 1972.

 Five of the 8 quarterfinalists from the 2016 Games returned: silver medalist Lisa Unruh of Germany, fourth-place finisher Alejandra Valencia of Mexico, and quarterfinalists Tan Ya-ting of Chinese Taipei, Wu Jiaxin of China, and Naomi Folkard of Great Britain.
-Ranking round world record holder Kang Chae-young of Korea competed.
+Ranking round world record holder Kang Chae-young of South Korea competed.
 The 2019 World Champion Lei Chien-ying joined Tan on the Chinese Taipei team (Kang was the bronze medalist).

 Qualification

 64 archers qualify for the women's archery events.
 The 12 National Olympic Committees (NOCs) that qualify for the women's team event (including the host, Japan) enter the 3 team members in the individual event as well.
 Otherwise, NOCs may qualify a maximum of 1 archer in women's individual.
 There are quota spots available at various tournaments, including the World Championships, multiple continental events, and a final qualification tournament.
 There are also two Tripartite Commission invitational spots.